HOW TO DEAL WITH A PARENT, SPOUSE, TEENAGER OR GROWN CHILD, WHO IS ADDICTED TO DESTRUCTION AND PEOPLE OF DESTRUCTION

 If only I could say it kinder; say that your trouble and sorrow will end in a moment...

 We can and must pray and God will help, convince, and assist, but He is the loving Father Who will not force heaven on anyone.
 And so, He will not make them bow down now.
 Believe me, I grieve with you and pray with you because I know how hard this message really is.
 But Jesus thinks enough of all those who suffer to allow such terrible afflictions, because His strength and comfort are endless, and He will always be there through it all!
 We must just take up our cross daily and follow Him to the end.
-As we begin to walk carrying our cross each day, He takes every step with us, because He promises that our burden, once really surrendered to Him, will be light.
+Our “cross” represents our suffering for righteousness sake.
+As we continue to follow Jesus, carrying our cross each day, He takes every step with us, because He promises that our burden, once really surrendered to Him, will be light.

 Love in Christ,